rec285/IDD-Fa19-Lab4/README.md

 ### Part 1.
 Connect the Servo to your breadboard

 **a.
-Which color wires correspond to power, ground and signal?**
+Which color wires correspond to power, ground and signal?** red power orange signal brown ground

 ### Part 2.
 Connect the Servo to your Arduino

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**
+9

 **b.
-What aspects of the Servo code control angle or speed?**
+What aspects of the Servo code control angle or speed?** angle is the incrementor in each for loop speed is the delay in the loop

 ## Part C. Integrating input and output